stefs92/AlphaGomoku/Final.md

 Our neural network is able to predict the winner of a given 8-token board state with a validation accuracy of around 86%.
 This sounds less impressive, though, given the fact that Connect-4 is a highly asymmetrical game between the two players, with the first player being a significant advantage.
 In the dataset we were working with, optimally behaving first player would win in around 65% of cases, second player in around 25% and around 10% of games would end in a draw.

 Since tinkering with different types of CNN architectures is unable to produce a better accuracy on this dataset, it can be interesting to contemplate what this might mean for the applications of deep learning to game theory.
-Algorithms such as AplhaZero do not directly use neural nets to decide on the next move; rather, they perform a version of minimax algorithm in which the neural network is used to select moves to be simulated.
+Algorithms such as AplhaZero do not directly use neural nets to decide on the next move; rather, they perform a version of minimax algorithm in which the neural network is used to select moves to base simulations on.

 # Future Work